Low-Rank Tucker Approximation of a Tensor From Streaming Data: Introduction

-Our algorithm can approximate tensors revealed via streaming updates by sketching the updates and storing the sketch.
-Linearity of the sketch guarantees that sketching commutes with slice, entrywise, or additive updates.
+Our algorithm can approximate a tensor, presented as a data stream, by sketching the updates and storing the sketch.
+The linearity of the sketching operation guarantees that sketching commutes with slice, entrywise, or additive updates.
 Our method forms an approximation of the tensor only after all the data has been observed, rather than approximating the tensor-observed-so-far at any time.
 This protocol allows for offline data analysis, including many scientific applications.
 Conversely, this protocol is not suitable for real-time monitoring.

-\item{\bf Limited memory:} Data describing the tensor is stored on a hard disk of a computer with much smaller RAM.
+\item{\bf Limited memory:} Data describing the tensor is stored on the hard disk of a computer with much smaller RAM.
 This setting reduces to the streaming setting by streaming the data from disk. \item {\bf Distributed:} Data describing the tensor may be stored on many different machines.
-Communicating data between these machines may be costly due to low network bandwidth or high latency.
-Our algorithm can approximate tensors stored in a distributed computing enviroment by sketching the data on each slave machine and transmitting the sketch to a master, which computes the sum of the sketches.
+Communicating data among these machines may be costly due to low network bandwidth or high latency.
+Our algorithm can approximate tensors stored in a distributed computing environment by sketching the data on each slave machine and transmitting the sketch to a master, which computes the sum of the sketches.
 Linearity of the sketch guarantees that the sum of the sketches is the sketch of the full tensor. \end{enumerate} In the streaming setting, the tensor is not stored, so we require an algorithm that can compute an approximation from a single pass over the data.
-In constrast, multiple passes over the data are possible in the memory-limited or distributed settings.
+In contrast, multiple passes over the data are possible in the memory-limited or distributed settings.

-This paper presents algorithms for all these settings, among other contributions: \begin{itemize} \item We present a new method to form a linear sketch an unknown tensor.
-This sketch captures both the principal subspaces of the tensor along each mode, and the action of the tensor that links these subspaces.
-This tensor sketch can be formed from any dimension reduction map.
+This paper presents algorithms for all these settings, among other contributions: \begin{itemize} \item We present a new linear sketch for higher order tensors that we call the \emph{Tucker sketch}.
+This sketch captures the principal subspace of the tensor along each mode (corresponding to factor matrices in a Tucker decomposition) and the action of the tensor that links these subspaces (corresponding to the core).
+The sketch is linear, so it naturally handles streaming or distributed data.
+The Tucker sketch can be constructed from any dimension reduction map, and it can be used directly to, \eg, cluster the fibers of the tensor along some mode.
+It also can be used to approximate the original tensor.

-\item We develop a practical one-pass algorithm to compute a low rank Tucker approximation from streaming data.
-The algorithm sketches the tensor and then recovers a low rank Tucker approximation from this sketch.